ncatlab/nlab-content/pages/2623.md

 For $n \in \mathbb{N}$, write $\mathcal{Z}_{\leq n} \coloneqq \underset{1 \in \{1, \cdots, n\}}{\sum} \frac{1}{n!} Z_n$.
 Moreover, for $k \in \mathbb{N}$ write $(T_\Lambda \circ \mathcal{Z}_{\leq n})_k$ for the $k$-ary coefficient in the
-expansion of the composite $\mathcal{S}_\Lambda \circ \mathcal{Z}_{\leq n}$, as in equation (eq:MainTheoremPerturbativeRenormalizationInductionStep) in the proof of the [[main theorem of perturbative renormalization]] (prop. \ref{AnyTwoSMatrixRenormalizationSchemesDifferByAUniqueVertexRedefinition}).
+expansion of the composite $\mathcal{S}_\Lambda \circ \mathcal{Z}_{\leq n}$, as in equation (eq:MainTheoremPerturbativeRenormalizationInductionStep) in the proof of the [[main theorem of perturbative renormalization]] (theorem \ref{PerturbativeRenormalizationMainTheorem}).

 In this notation we need to find $\mathcal{Z}_\Lambda$ such that for each $n \in \mathbb{N}$ we have